Byron-Dowling/Computer-Vision-Dowling/Parts 3, 4, and 5/readme.md

   ### CYBORG
   - CYBORG is now running properly and early results indicate a superior performance over Cross Entropy
-  - The following parameters are in the best runnign version:
+  - The following parameters are in the best running version:
     - Loss Rate: 0.01
     - Cross Entropy Alpha: 0.4
     - CYBORG Alpha: 0.6